Bexin3/STMSpeeduino/README.md

 ADCSimultaneous - Starts both ADCs so they read two different channels exactly in phase

-ADC1/2/3 Begin - Start one of the ADCs
+ADCBegin - Start one of the ADCs

-ADC1/2/3 Start- Starts one of the ADCs
+ADCStart- Starts one of the ADCs

-ADC1/2/3 Stop - Stops one of the ADCs
+ADCStop - Stops one of the ADCs

-ADC1/2/3ChangeChannel - Changes an ADC channel
+ADCChangeChannel - Changes an ADC channel

 FastAnalogRead - quickly read the channel with a relevant ADC

-CatchADC1/2/3 Value - writes down the ADC value from latest conversion, and if it was already read, waits for next conversion to happen
+CatchADCValue - writes down the ADC value from latest conversion, and if it was already read, waits for next conversion to happen

 OPAMPCFG - starts the operational amplifier, only supported when using Giga R1 Wifi.